First Trust Dorsey Wright International Focus 5 ETF (IFV) Options Greeks

 Options Greeks measure sensitivity to various factors: Delta (price), Gamma (delta change), Theta (time decay), and Vega (volatility).
 They are essential for risk management and position sizing.

-First Trust Dorsey Wright International Focus 5 ETF (IFV) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $246.8M, listed on NASDAQ, carrying a beta of 0.94 to the broader market.
-This exchange-traded fund seeks investment results that correspond generally to the price and yield (before the fund's fees and expenses) of an equity index called the Dorsey Wright International Focus Five Index. public since 2014-07-23.
+First Trust Dorsey Wright International Focus 5 ETF (IFV) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $256.0M, listed on NASDAQ, carrying a beta of 0.94 to the broader market.
+This exchange-traded fund (ETF) is designed to mirror the overall investment performance – encompassing both capital appreciation and income generation – of a specific benchmark, the Dorsey Wright International Focus Five Index. public since 2014-07-23.

 Spot Price